yossi1981/PathlockAutomationPipeline/README.md

 # PathlockAutomationPipeline

 Just some general notes:
 1. I believe in simplicity, I tried to keep it is a simple as possible while still filling the requirements.
-That means:
+That means:<br />
-1.1 I used design patterns, per your request.
+I used design patterns, per your request.<br />
-1.2  I didn't pay  attention other practices such as input validaiton, logging, exception handling, dependency injection and other stuff, that doesn't means that I am not aware of these concepts and wouldn't think about it in a real world situations.
+I didn't pay  attention other practices such as input validaiton, logging, exception handling, dependency injection and other stuff, that doesn't means that I am not aware of these concepts and wouldn't think about it in a real world situations.<br />
-2. I don't believe in complex inhertience trees and I am not a big fan of abstract classes.
+4. I don't believe in complex inhertience trees and I am not a big fan of abstract classes.
 I think that it adds more complexity and difficulity than anything else.
 That doesn't mean that I don't know how to use these concepts.
 3. Remember, I haven't been programming for awhile, surely not in C# or .NET, I'm well aware that I might have done some weird things or used old approaches for doing stuff.
 Please take that in mind.